-We believe there is a larger opportunity for the world of amateur esports players.
-Amateur gamers are the gamers who enjoy the competition, the social interaction and community, and the entertainment value associated with playing and watching others play.
-Competitive amateur gamers take part in over eight hours of gameplay and watches up to nine hours of esports-related content each week.
+We believe there is a significant opportunity for the world of mainstream competitive players who want their own esports experience.
+These amateur gamers are players who enjoy the competition, the social interaction and community, and the entertainment value associated with playing and watching others play.

-Super League is a critically important component in providing the infrastructure for amateur esports that is synergistic and accretive to the greater esports ecosystem.
-Over the past four years, we believe we have become the preeminent brand for amateur esports by providing a proprietary, end-to-end platform that allows our gamers to compete, socialize and spectate premium amateur esports gameplay and entertainment both physically and digitally.
-We celebrate amateur gamers and provide a differentiated way for players and spectators to unite around the games they love for a better, more inclusive social experience previously not available.
-Not only do we offer premium amateur esports experiences, but also can leverage our derivative gameplay content to become the most comprehensive amateur esports content network.
-Our premium, competitive gameplay experiences and elite amateur broadcasts, coupled with the expansion of our game title portfolio, our retail venue partner network and our strategic brand sponsorships introduce new gamers into our customer funnel, to drive audience growth and, ultimately, consumer and content monetization.
+Super League is a critically important component in providing the infrastructure for mainstream esports that is synergistic and accretive to the greater esports ecosystem.
+Over the past five years, we believe we have become the preeminent brand for amateur esports by providing a proprietary software platform that allows our gamers to compete, socialize and spectate premium amateur esports gameplay and entertainment, both physically and digitally online.
+Not only do we offer premium amateur esports leagues and community, but we are able to leverage our derivative gameplay content to become a comprehensive amateur esports content network.
+As we expand our city clubs, partner venue network, breadth of game titles and reach into the home, we bring new players into our customer funnel to drive audience growth, and ultimately, consumer and content monetization